trtstm/ElixirAnvers/README.md

 To start:

+  * Copy config/dev.exs.example to config/dev.exs and customize it for your environment
   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
   * Install Node.js dependencies with `npm install`